MicrosoftDocs/visualstudio-docs/docs/profiling/beginners-guide-to-performance-profiling.md

 |---------|---------|
 | ![Watch a video](../install/media/video-icon.png "WatchVideo") | [Watch a video](#video) on using the diagnostics tools that shows how to analyze CPU usage and how to analyze memory usage. |

 In this topic, we'll discuss analyzing CPU usage in your normal debugging workflow.
-You can also analyze CPU usage without a debugger attached or by targeting a running app - for more information see [Collect profiling data without debugging](../profiling/running-profiling-tools-with-or-without-the-debugger.md#collect-profiling-data-without-debugging) in [Running profiling tools without debugging](../profiling/running-profiling-tools-with-or-without-the-debugger.md).
+You can also analyze CPU usage without a debugger attached or by targeting a running app - for more information see [Collect profiling data without debugging](../profiling/running-profiling-tools-with-or-without-the-debugger.md#collect-profiling-data-without-debugging) in [Run profiling tools with or without the debugger](../profiling/running-profiling-tools-with-or-without-the-debugger.md).

 ##  <a name="BKMK_Quick_start__Collect_diagnostic_data"></a> Step 1: Collect profiling data